Multi-UE Identification and Localization in LAWN via an Autonomous Non-Serving UAV: UEs synchronization, identification, and localization

 During the localization process, the \gls{uav} first moves to the center of the designated polygonal search area and then executes an initial perimeter scan.
-The collected measurements are immediately processed onboard to provide a first coarse estimate for each \gls{ue} position.
-Then, the UAV autonomously transitions to a refinement phase, during which it performs a small-scale, high-resolution search (typically hexagonal) centered around each preliminary estimate.
-This phase yields dense measurement clusters that further improve the localization accuracy in real time.
-Once all \glspl{ue} are refined, the UAV transmits the final estimates to the \gls{gcs} and executes an autonomous return-to-home sequence, completing the multi-\gls{ue} localization mission.
+The collected measurements are processed onboard in real time to provide a first coarse estimate for each \gls{ue} position.
+The UAV then transitions to a refinement phase, during which it performs a small-scale, high-resolution search (typically hexagonal) centered around each preliminary estimate, with navigation waypoints continuously updated based on the estimated \gls{ue} positions.
+This phase yields dense measurement clusters that further improve localization accuracy.
+Once all \glspl{ue} are refined, the UAV transmits the final estimates to the \gls{gcs} and executes a return-to-home sequence, completing the multi-\gls{ue} localization mission.
+The framework assumes quasi-static UEs during each localization cycle, i.e., the UE position is considered constant over the duration of the UAV maneuver.
+This assumption is consistent with emergency scenarios, where individuals in distress are typically stationary for a few minutes.